Scottsdale Silver Alert: Search ends for missing woman

 (Photos via Arizona Department of Public Safety)

-PHOENIX – A Silver Alert for a missing north Scottsdale woman was cancelled Monday afternoon.
+PHOENIX – A Silver Alert for a missing north Scottsdale woman was canceled Monday afternoon.

 Karla Rickman, 64, left her home near 60th Street and Dove Valley Road around 7 a.m.
 Her husband called 911 about 30 minutes later when he realized she was gone.